Nana Falemi: Club career

-Falemi was born on 5 May 1974 in Bucharest, Romania and began playing junior-level football in 1981, aged 7 at local club Steaua, being coached by Lajos Sătmăreanu.
+Falemi began playing junior-level football in 1981, aged 7 at local club Steaua, being coached by Lajos Sătmăreanu.
 In 1992 he joined Voința, and one year later began his senior career at Divizia C team, Viscofil, before moving to Chimia in the same league in 1995.
 Afterwards he signed with Petrolul Ploiești where he made his Divizia A debut on 11 November 1997 under coach Alexandru Pall in a 1–0 away victory against Steaua.
 He played regularly for The Yellow Wolves, most notably under the guidance of coach Marin Ion, attracting the interest of Steaua who decided to transfer him in the middle of the 1999–2000 season.

 Falemi helped Steaua win the 2000–01 title, playing 25 games and scoring three goals, being coached by one of his childhood idols, Victor Pițurcă.
 Afterwards, Falemi made four appearances in the 2001–02 Champions League qualifying rounds, helping them get past Sloga Jugomagnat against whom he scored a goal, but got eliminated in the following round by Dynamo Kyiv.
-In the following season, he played in the 2003–04 UEFA Cup, as Steaua eliminated Neman Grodno and Southampton in the first two rounds, then after a 1–1 draw in the first leg against Liverpool, they lost the away leg with 1–0, thus the campaign ended.
-In his last season with The Military Men he played four matches in the 2004–05 UEFA Cup, including a 2–0 victory in the group stage against Standard Liège.
+In the following season, he played in the 2003–04 UEFA Cup, as Steaua eliminated Neman Grodno and Southampton in the first two rounds, then after a 1–1 draw in the first leg against Liverpool, they lost the away leg with 1–0, bringing their campaign to an end.
+In his last season with The Military Men, he played four matches in the 2004–05 UEFA Cup, including a 2–0 victory in the group stage against Standard Liège.
 He also made five league appearances, leaving in the middle of the season to Ergotelis, Steaua managing to win the title without him.

 Falemi made his Alpha Ethniki debut for Ergotelis on 12 February 2005 when coach Manolis Patemtzis sent him in the 66th minute to replace Stavros Labrakis in a 1–1 draw against Aris Thessaloniki.
 He stayed until the end of the season with The Yellow-Blacks, returning afterwards in Romania at Vaslui.
 In 2006, Volyn Lutsk paid €10,000 for his transfer from Vaslui, making his Vyshcha Liha debut on 2 April as coach Vitaliy Kvartsyanyi used him the entire match in a 2–0 away loss to Chornomorets Odesa.

 Falemi left Volyn at the end of the season, moving to China League One side Jiangsu Shuntian for a short while, before returning to Romania to second league team, Dunărea Giurgiu.
 For the last season of his career he played for Gaz Metan Mediaș where coach Cristian Pustai wanted him.
-He made his last appearance in the Romanian first league on 23 November 2008 in Gaz Metan's 1–0 away loss to Farul Constanța, having a total of 168 matches with eight goals scored in the competition.
+He made his last appearance in the Romanian first league on 23 November 2008 in Gaz Metan's 1–0 away loss to Farul Constanța, totaling 168 matches with eight goals in the competition.